typedb/typedb/docs/pages/documentation/0-get-started/setup-guide.md

 grakn.sh start
 ```

-This will start:

-* an instance of Cassandra, which serves as the supported backend for Grakn.
-* Grakn Engine, which is an HTTP server providing batch loading, monitoring and the browser dashboard.
+This will start Grakn, which is an HTTP server providing batch loading, monitoring and the browser dashboard.

 {% include note.html content="**Useful commands**  <br />
 To start Grakn, run `grakn.sh start`.